1701QCAcwalstyn/1701QCA-Assessment1/replicationproject/replication.md

 This project is related to mine because it uses temperature readings, but in a really interesting and creative way.
 In its description, the creator mentions the project being: "[A way] to make the invisible visible."
 The project involves a Neopixel LED attached to a stick, which the creator used to draw patterns in the air.
 However, a temperature sensor attached also to the stick detected the temperature, and this was turned into a value that created the colour of the stick.
 The creator then drew patterns in the air with it.
 I like the use of the Neopixels, and it's making me consider what I can do with light and temperature.
 This project also demonstrates the effects of a higher temperature by placing the project near an oven.
 I might do the same.

 ### Related project 5 ###

+When I was in primary school one of my friends had one of these things and I was obsessed with it.
+When you pressed a button, a random animal showed up.
+There was nothing I found more entertaining, which possibly said more about me than the watch.
+Regardless, I think there’s something interesting there about displays that typically don’t show fun things being able to do so when you press a button.
+I’ve noticed the micro:bit includes various prebuilt emojis, so perhaps I could use them.
+### Related project 5 ###
 Traffic Lights